isomerpages/sportsg-sportcares/_initiatives/sportcares-grants.md

 3. Research Grant
    * Funding for research that strengthens the evidence for sport-based social development initiatives and improve the delivery of sport as a force for social good.

-4. SportCares Bursaries
-   * Financial support for children & youth from low income families, persons with disabilities and individuals with special needs to participate in structured sport programmes (e.g ActiveSG Academies & Club).

 ### Grant Application

-Currently, applications for the next SportCares Communities of Care Grant cycle has not opened.
+We are currently not accepting new grant applications.
+The next Grant Call will be announced in May 2022.

-For further queries, you may contact our friendly Grant Managers at <sportcares@sport.gov.sg>
+For further queries, you may contact us at <sportcares@sport.gov.sg>